Portcullis: Heraldry

 The portcullis was the heraldic badge of the House of Beaufort, and the first Tudor king, Henry VII, who was of matrilineal Beaufort descent, adapted both the portcullis and the Tudor rose into Royal badges of the House of Tudor.
 Since then, the portcullis has been a moderately common motif of English heraldry, especially that heraldry dating from the Tudor period.
 The heraldic office of Portcullis Pursuivant of Arms in Ordinary, a junior officer of arms in the College of Arms at London, dates from this period.

-It is through Lord Charles Somerset, son of The 5th Duke of Beaufort, that the portcullis has found its way into several South African coats of arms.
-Somerset established several towns during his governorship at the then Cape Colony and named them for his family.
-These include Worcester, Somerset West, Fort Beaufort and Beaufort West.
-Institutions that derive the portcullis from these arms include a school, chamber of commerce and a rugby club.
-Other (approximately 30) South African coats of arms that include a portcullis are not necessarily related to either Lord Charles Somerset or any of the towns named after and by him.
+Through Lord Charles Somerset, son of The 5th Duke of Beaufort, the portcullis has found its way into several South African coats of arms.
+Somerset established several towns during his governorship at the then-Cape Colony and named them for his family.
+These include Worcester, Somerset West, Fort Beaufort, and Beaufort West.
+Institutions that derive the portcullis from these arms include a school, a chamber of commerce, and a rugby club.
+Other (around 30) South African coats of arms that include a portcullis are not necessarily related to either Lord Charles Somerset or any of the towns named after and by him.

-Although the Palace of Westminster served as the official royal residence for both Henry VII and Henry VIII until 1530, the current use of the portcullis as a symbol of the Palace and of Parliament does not date from that time.
-Rather, the symbol was developed as part of Sir Charles Barry's plans for the rebuilt Palace after the original burned down on 16 October 1834; he conceptualized the new Palace as a "legislative castle", and the symbol of a castle gate—i.e. a portcullis—fitted well with the scheme.
+Although the Palace of Westminster served as the official royal residence for both Henry VII and Henry VIII until 1530, the current use of the portcullis as a symbol of the palace and of Parliament does not date from that time.
+Rather, the symbol was developed as part of Sir Charles Barry's plans for the rebuilt palace after the original burned down on 16 October 1834; he conceptualized the new palace as a "legislative castle", and the symbol of a castle gate—i.e., a portcullis—fit well with the scheme.

 Since then, the portcullis has become the primary symbol of Parliament; an office building for Members of Parliament (MPs), opened in 2001, is named "Portcullis House".
-During the 20th century, use of the portcullis as a symbol of Parliament spread beyond Britain and to the other Commonwealth realms; for instance, the coat of arms of Canberra features a portcullis in its crest, preserving a connection between the British Parliament at Westminster and the Australian Parliament to which Canberra is home.
+During the 20th century, use of the portcullis as a symbol of Parliament spread beyond Britain and to the other Commonwealth realms.
+For instance, the coat of arms of Canberra has a portcullis in its crest, preserving a connection between the British Parliament at Westminster and the Australian Parliament to which Canberra is home.

-The badge, Coat of Arms and Flag of the Canada Border Services Agency all include a portcullis, symbolising the agency's role as Her Majesty's agents responsible for the border services of Canada.
-A portcullis was previously found on the British one penny coin and on the pre-decimal thrupenny bit; this has since been replaced by a section of the Royal Arms of the United Kingdom.
+The badge, coat of arms, and flag of the Canada Border Services Agency all include a portcullis, symbolizing the agency's role as His Majesty's agents responsible for the border services of Canada.
+A portcullis was previously found on the British one-penny coin and on the predecimal thrupenny bit; this has since been replaced by a section of the Royal Arms of the United Kingdom.
 It was also featured in the now-defunct HM Customs and Excise in the United Kingdom and still appears in the rank insignia for the various grades of commissioner in the Australian Border Force.